 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Thalidomide-based PROTAC targeting mutant FKBP12F36V fusion proteins.
-Comprises a ligand selective for F36V single-point mutated FKBP12, a linker and the cereblon-binding ligand, Thalidomide (Cat.
-No. 0652).
+PROTAC targeting mutant FKBP12F36V fusion proteins.
+Comprises a ligand selective for F36V single-point mutated FKBP12, a linker and a cereblon-binding ligand.
 FKBP12F36V can be expressed as a fusion with a target protein of interest using genome engineering techniques (via transgene expression or CRISPR-mediated locus-specific knock-in).
 Application of dTAG-13 induces rapid, reversible and selective degradation of FKBP12F36V fusion proteins in vitro and in vivo. dTAG is generalizable to a range of fusion proteins; useful as an alternative to genetic methods for target validation.

 Plasmid vectors for the lentiviral expression and CRISPR-mediated knock-in of FKBP12F36V are available from Addgene.